 As well as a full British passport valid for at least 6 months after the planned date of return from your holiday, all British citizens are required to have a visa when travelling to India.
-You can apply for a visa up to 3 months before you are due to arrive into India or an e-visa up to 1 month before travel.
 For more information, please visit https://www.goaexperience.co.uk/visa-requirements

 Do hotels have Wi-Fi access?

 Many hotels in Goa have Wi-Fi access, usually in the reception area although some do have access in the rooms.
 There may be a charge locally for this access.